CRAAP test: Pedagogical uses

 The CRAAP test is generally used in library instruction as part of a first-year seminar for students.
 Students were required to participate in this class as part of the graduation requirement at William Paterson University.
 Besides English, many other courses have been utilizing the CRAAP method as well, such as science and engineering classes.
 The test is applied the same way as in website evaluation and is used universally in all courses.
 Examples of universities that use the CRAAP test include Central Michigan University, Benedictine University, and the Community College of Baltimore County, among the many examples.
 Other schools implement the test to promote student performance in subjects that require research papers.

 Alternatives and criticisms

 In 2004, Marc Meola's paper "Chucking the Checklist" critiqued the checklist approach to evaluating information, and librarians and educators have explored alternative approaches.

 Mike Caulfield, who has criticized some uses of the CRAAP test in information literacy, has emphasized an alternative approach using step-by-step heuristics that can be summarized by the acronym SIFT: "Stop; Investigate the source; Find better coverage; Trace claims, quotes, and media to the original context".

+In a 2016 Project Report, a study by the Stanford History Education Group reported that some issues were found in the habits of middle school, high school, and college students when using the CRAAP test.
+Results show that students when sourcing social media posts, photographs and articles rarely look deeper into their sources and did not second guess themselves with evaluating its purpose or bias.
+The author also quotes, "Many assume that because young people are fluent in social media they are equally savvy about what they find there.
+Our work shows the opposite".
+This could mean that the CRAAP has a flaw when it comes to evaluating their sources.

+In a report from 2017, the Stanford History Education Group compared the information evaluation skills of 3 groups - PhD historians, professional fact checkers and Stanford University undergraduate students.
+The study found that Historians and Students more often fell victim to easily manipulated features of websites, like official looking logos and domain names.
+On the contrary the fact checkers arrived at more warranted conclusions in a fraction of the time.
+The authors note that several states have passed legislation promoting the teaching of IL, but ask, ‘What if the problem is not that we’re failing to teach media literacy, but that we’re teaching the wrong kind?’
+The CRAAP Test is singled out as an example of the wrong kind of IL instruction: the checklist.
+The authors hold that checklists like CRAAP focus students on a website’s most easily manipulated features and also lock the student into looking only at the site they are evaluating.